Skip to content

 • Still using the mount's azimuth and latitude buttons, position the finder's reticle (the X) towards the North Celestial Pole as shown in the image above.

 • Put on an eyepiece or install your CCD camera offering a field of view of at least 35 ′ of arc.
-To know the field of view of your eyepiece or CCD camera (or other digital cameras), click on this link.
+To know the field of view of your eyepiece or CCD camera (or other digital cameras), click on this lien.
 The image shown above is with a 40mm eyepiece.

 • The image seen above is as seen through the eyepiece through the Edge HD 800 telescope through the elbow (East-West inverted image).